-In revision.
+Under review.
 Imprecision and speaker identity: How persona-level information affects meaning resolution. (with Florian Schwarz).
-Language, Working draft (subject to revision; please cite our SALT paper instead).
+Language, Working draft. (subject to revision; see our SALT paper for a condensed version).

 Under review.
 A Plea for Integrated Empirical and Philosophical Research on the Impacts of Feminized AI Workers.
 Analysis.
 (3rd author, with Hanna Read, Javier Gomez-Lavin and Lisa Miracchi). https://doi.org/10.1093/analys/anac050 Pre-print

 2020.
 Alternative questions: Distinguishing between negated and complementary disjuncts.
 Semantics and Pragmatics 13(5) (with Erlinde Meertens and Maribel Romero).
 Paper

 2019.
 Conveying emphasis for intensity: Lexical and syntactic strategies.
 Language and Linguistics Compass.
 13(7), 1–13. (with Andreas Trotzke).
 Paper

 2019.
 Marking imprecision, expressing surprise.
 Like between hedging and mirativity.
 Journal of Linguistics.
 55(1), 1–34. (with Emily Hanink).
 Paper